 What are colon polyps?

-Most colon polyps are not cancer.
-But some growths can turn into colon cancer .
-If a colon polyp is the kind that can turn into cancer, it usually takes many years for that to happen.
+Over time, some polyps can turn into colon cancer .
+It usually takes many years for that to happen.

 What are the symptoms?